Farooq Feroze Khan: War and command appointments

-After the third war with India in 1971, Wing-Commander Feroze joined the faculty of the Combat Commander's School in Sargodha Air Force Base, instructing on the methods of combat flights.
+After the third war with India in 1971, Wing-Commander Feroze joined the faculty of the Combat Commanders' School in Sargodha, instructing pilots on the methods of combat flight.
 During this time, Wg-Cdr.
 Feroze was posted in the Pakistan Armed Forces–Middle East Command, briefly commanding a fighter wing in the United Arab Emirates Air Force for nearly three years.

-In 1982–83, Air-Commodore Feroze was elevated as the base commander of the Sargodha AFB, witnessing the introduction of American-built F-16s.
+In 1982–83, Air-Commodore Feroze was elevated as the base commander of the PAF Base Sargodha, witnessing the introduction of American-built F-16s.
 In 1984–85, Air-Cdre.
 Feroze was promoted to the two-star promotion when Air Vice-Marshal Feroze was appointed AOC of the Southern Air Command based in Karachi, and later as the Central Air Command based in Sargodha.
-In 1988, Air Vice Marshal Feroze, serving as the Deputy Chief of the Air Staff (Operations) was elevated to the three-star promotion when he was appointed the Vice Chief of the Air Staff (VCAS) under ACM Hakeemullah Durrani.
+In 1988, Air Vice Marshal Feroze, serving as the Deputy Chief of the Air Staff (Operations) was elevated to the three-star rank when he was appointed the Vice Chief of the Air Staff (VCAS) under Air Chief Marshal Hakimullah Khan Durrani.
 During this time, Air-Marshal Feroze took an interest and participated in board of inquiry that investigated the mysterious circumstances involved in the death of President Zia-ul-Haq.

 In 1990, Air-Mshl.
-Feroze was taken on secondment by Prime Minister Benazir Bhutto as the Managing-Director of the Pakistan International Airlines, which he managed until 1991.
+Feroze was taken on secondment by Prime Minister Benazir Bhutto as Managing Director of the Pakistan International Airlines, until 1991.

 Chief of Air staff

 On 9 March 1991, Prime Minister Nawaz Sharif promoted Air-Mshl.
-Feroze to the four-star air officer in the Pakistan Air Force, subsequently appointing the Air Chief Marshal as the new Chief of Air Staff (CAS).
+Feroze to the four-star rankof Air Chief Marshal (ACM) and the new Chief of Air Staff (CAS).
 ACM Feroze assumed the command of the Air Force at a difficult time, when the military embargo by the United States on a suspicion of a covert nuclear weapons program was enforced.
 During this time, he launched the program to acquire the license to reproduce the Australian Mirage-III and induction of F-7P from China at the Pakistan Aeronautical Complex (PAC).

-In 1994, ACM Feroze was given a one-year extension to continue serving as an air chief.
+In 1994, ACM Feroze was given a one-year extension to continue serving as air chief.